 Kids have an overwhelming drive to contribute to the internet, they don't think twice about recording a video, jumping in a chat room or onto social media.
 The world really is their playground!
 But what they don't understand until they've been burned, is that anything they upload, write or say is on the internet forever.
 Even if they delete it or us a platform where content self-erases, someone can still screenshot and send it right back out.
 Many cyber-bullying cases are based around this exact type of blow-back.
 Once your kids know that everything they post is permanent, they'll be more likely to pause and think.

-We can secure your computer and help keep your family safe – contact us today to find out how we can help.
+Contact us today to find out how we can help.